 Prerequisite: concurrently with or prior to NERS 441, ME 320, or CEE 325 or equivalent, or graduate standing.
 (3 credits)

-NERS 547.
-Computational Fluid Dynamics for Nuclear Applications
+NERS 547 (NAVARCH 527, AEROSP 528).
+Computational Fluid Dynamics for Industrial Applications

 Theoretical background on turbulence and modeling for single-phase and two-phase flow, and practical experience on using CFD codes.
-Topics includes: evaluate simulations of 3-D flows, applicability/limitations of turbulence models, mesh generation and mesh convergence, numerical methods for solution of Navier-Stokes equation, theoretical exercises, computational project and presentation.
+Evaluate simulations of 3-D flows, applicability/limitations of turbulence models, mesh generation and mesh convergence, numerical methods for solution of Navier-Stokes equation, theoretical exercises, computational project and presentation.

 NERS 551.
 Nuclear Reactor Kinetics